Evil

 Application

 Every child is born with the capacity to be evil, so society will always have a problem with evil as long as it keeps having children.
-The only way to change it is to reconstruct our entire formation from birth.
-All we can do is either socially engineer justice to curb it or inspire people through faith to change for something beyond themselves.
+The only way to change it is to reconstruct our entire formation from our conception before birth.
+All we can do is either socially engineer justice to curb it, or inspire people through faith to change for something beyond themselves.

 People are sometimes unaware of their evil, so we must seek to inform them before taking action against them.
 This doesn’t always work, though, and we must use good rules to keep ourselves safe.